ORIGINALLY POSTED in 2017

 We are adults.

-We have real barriers within us that block our relationships with God and with others.
+We have real barriers within us that block our relationships with God and with society.
 We must learn to recognize them and be willing to work toward building tunnels through them if we are to all grow, survive, and evolve together.

 Have you ever watched a movie and the acting was so bad that you kept getting pulled out of the story line?
 Or you give it the ten-minute rule and end up turning it off in 3 minutes because the story line and the acting was so poor that you ultimately decided to change the channel?
 This is my experience with politics.